So, you’ve decided to take the e-route and move your training business online. It’s a daunting task and it’s natural to feel overwhelmed.

 He is the one that integrates and sets up your LMS.
 But he works off your specifications, focusing on how to best implement functionalities rather than the ideation of them.

-An e-learning agency helps create your e-learning system from start to finish.
-From analyzing your technical and learning needs to integrating and testing your LMS.
+An eLearning development agency helps create your e-learning system from start to finish.
+From analyzing your technical and business needs to integrating and testing your LMS.
 An agency will chart out the process based on your cues and inputs.

-And then their inhouse developers will develop your e-learning system based on these specifications.
+And then their in-house developers will develop your e-learning system based on these specifications.
 An agency is a mix of consultants and developers.
-They focus on business, technical as well as educational aspects of your e-learning system.
+They focus on the business, technical as well as educational aspects of your e-learning system.

 Here’s a handy table you can use to compare the three: